Patras – Bari

 Ferries to Italy

-The earliest Patras Bari ferry typically departs Patras at about 00:01 and the last ferry usually leaves at 23:59.
+The Patras Bari ferry typically departs from Patras at around 17:30.

-Currently, are not permitted to board ferries from Patras to Bari.
+Currently, you can not bring your pets on ferries from Patras to Bari.

 More routes than anyone else.